 Renee Greene directed, choreographed, and ran Showtime Performers, a group that produced original musical comedies, for twenty years.
 She taught drama for eight years, and worked professionally as a performer at the Carolina Renaissance Festival for four or five seasons.
 She had eight years of drama lessons herself, and she grew up around the theater, so her list of shows she has acted in is extensive.
 She has worked every aspect of tech, including composing music.
 She has a masters degree in mathematics from Wake Forest University.
 She has been homeschooling for twenty years, as she has seven children.
 She also is an avid writer who has used her knowledge of character development, drama curve, plot development, etc, to write over thirty novels, about a dozen young reader books, and a workbook for homeschoolers to learn to write novels.
 She has the odd hobby of spinning fire poi.

-Maria Hanna graduated from Malone College in 1995 with a Bachelor of Science in Elementary Education Kindergarten through eighth grade, with a focus in Spanish.
-She is wife to Terry of 25 years and mother to 4 sons and 2 daughters.
+Maria Hanna graduated from Malone College in 1995 with a Bachelor of Science in Elementary Education, Kindergarten through eighth grade, with a focus in Spanish.
+She is wife to Terry of 27 years and mother to 4 sons and 2 daughters.
 Maria taught first grade in a Christian school before their children were born.
 With two graduates and four more kids in progress, homeschooling is an endurance journey which she trusts the LORD to help her accomplish.
 Her hobbies are fitness and nutrition as well being active outside with family and friends.
-She also uses her teaching skills and passion for exercise in her role as a group exercise instructor at the YMCA.

 Rachel Tilley Haynie is a native of Pilot Mountain and attended Surry Community College and UNC Chapel Hill.
 She has been a Registered Nurse for 17 years and is a Charge Nurse at Brenner Children’s Emergency Department.
 She is passionate about the importance of balance in children physically, emotionally, spiritually and mentally.
 She is the mother of three growing boys whom she just started homeschooling two years ago.
 Since homeschooling, her boys have had the opportunity to begin and earn several ranks in karate, learn to play the piano, continue playing soccer and just enjoy their 27 acre homestead.
 She and her family love to camp, hike and travel.
 She has taught numerous children over the span of more than 25 years through church from ages nursery to teen.
 She was involved in Cub Scouting as a Den Leader and Cub Scout Master for more than 6 years and enjoyed helping them learn and explore.
 Music, rhythm and movement have always been an integral part of her teaching children as well as a personal passion for her.
 She was active in her High School Show Choir performing for local audiences and currently participates in her church choir.
 She enjoys staying active and hopes to run her second half marathon next year.